Health is fundamental for a good quality of life. Being free from illness or injury directly affects our capacity to enjoy life.

 In depth information on healthcare expenditure and finances, including definitions and data sources, can be found in our entry on Financing Healthcare.

 The earliest data on financing of healthcare dates back to the late 19th century – this is when many European countries began officially establishing healthcare systems through legislative acts.
-The following visualization presents public expenditure on healthcare as a percent of GDP for a selection of high-income countries for the period 1880-1994 using data from Tanzi and Schuknecht (2000)11 and Lindert (1994)12.
-We’ve included eight countries for reference, but you can add other countries to the same chart by clicking on the corresponding option.
-As it can be appreciated, public expenditure on healthcare in all of these countries followed roughly similar paths; and this is despite early differences in their healthcare regimes (for a detailed account of the institutional evolution of healthcare regimes in these countries see the report prepared by CESifo DICE).
+The visualization here presents estimates of government spending on healthcare as a percent of GDP for a selection of high-income countries using data from multiple sources.

 As noted above, european countries pioneered the expansion of healthcare systems in the first half of the twentieth century.
 The following visualization, from the Human Development Report (2014), places the achievements of these countries in perspective.
 Specifically, the following graph plots healthcare protection coverage for a selection of countries during the period 1920-2010.
 As we can see, France, Austria and Germany increased healthcare coverage in the years 1920-1960, while Spain, Portugal and Greece did it later, in the years 1960-1980.
 Interestingly, however, this graph also shows some notable examples of countries that expanded healthcare coverage much later, but much more quickly.
 In particular, China, Rwanda and Vietnam built health protection systems in the 21st century, almost from scratch, achieving near universal coverage in only a decade.
 These examples show that healthcare protection can be expanded very quickly, and not only at low baseline levels of coverage.

-In the last two decades total aggregate global expenditure on healthcare has been relatively stable, albeit with a slow steady increase.
+In the last two decades total aggregate global expenditure on healthcare has been relatively stable, with huge differences in levels between countries.
 The following visualization uses data from the World Health Organisation (published in the World Development Indicators) to show this.
-Total healthcare spending as a percent of GDP has seen an overall increase of roughly 1.5 perceptual points over the last two decades, with a relatively constant share of resources coming from the public sector.

 In many countries an important part of the private funding for healthcare takes the form of ‘out-of-pocket’ spending.
 This refers to direct outlays made by households, including gratuities and in-kind payments, to healthcare providers.
 The following visualization presents out-of-pocket expenditure on healthcare by country (as percent of total healthcare expenditure).
 As it can be seen, in high-income countries these outlays tend to account for only a small fraction of expenditure on healthcare (e.g. France, where the share was always below 8% in the entire series 1995-2013); while in low-income countries, they account for the majority of funding (e.g. Afghanistan, where the share of out-of-pocket expenditure reached 87.7% in 2002).
 Many countries have followed a clear path in the direction of reducing this type of expenditures (particularly in the developing world), yet some countries have moved in the opposite direction (Russia is a notable case in point, with a threefold increase in the share of out-of-pocket expenditure in the last decade).

 Public policy has the scope for affecting health outcomes.
-We provide here some evidence regarding effective healthcare regulatory policies in two different contexts: health insurance, and vaccinations.
+We provide here some concrete examples.

 The graph shows the seasonal pattern of the disease and how the lifesaving effect of the vaccine affected different age groups.